Spencer Steer Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.54 team ERA ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.58).

-- Diamondbacks pitchers combine to give up 115 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Diamondbacks pitchers combine to allow 116 total home runs at a rate of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.